JakeLegendXIII/raccoon-tools-editor-lite/README.md

 There are various simple tools and a visualizer for placing Players, Enemies, and Obstacles on a simple Grid.

 TODOs:
-- Update Player, Enemy, and Obstacle Types to use Enums and Dropdowns
+- Need to identify the Win Position and Survival turn count in the Visualizer
 - Add GitHub deployment to some static hosting
-- Need to identify the Win Position and Survival turn count in the Visualizer
 - Improve visualizer dimensions they're a little wonky, but mostly work for what I am doing.
 Not high priority atm.